List of Bungo Stray Dogs characters: Bram Stoker

 Named after Bram Stoker.
 In the past, Bram was an earl in Northern Europe.
 Despite formerly being a human, his cells had been mutated due to an ability, which then resulted in him being transformed into a blood-sucking species and he became known as Dracula.
 Bram's ability, Vampirism (吸血種, Kyūketsu-shu) is an infection-type ability which turns whoever he bites into a vampire.
 It also makes the victim the next aggressor.
 He cares deeply for a young girl named Aya, her causing him to have flashbacks to his own daughter.

 Hunting Dogs

 The Hunting Dogs (猟犬, Ryōken) are a military organization working for the government.
-They're a Grade-A squad built for special tactics and suppression duty, and the strongest military unit in the military police.
+They are a Grade-A squad built for special tactics and suppression duty, and the strongest military unit in the military police.